Round 1: Hacker Rank Round – 75 minutes

-Question 1 : M x N matrix with cell value as either 0 or 1.
-A connection between two cells is possible if value of both cells is 1.
+Question 1: M x N matrix with cell value as either 0 or 1.
+A connection between two cells is possible if the value of both cells is 1.
 You need to count the total no. of possible connections. – Plain & easy matrix question.

-Question 2 : Again M x N matrix.
-You have to count the total no. of cells which are either maximum or minimum or both in it’s row or column.
-Two different cells can have same value. – Can be easily solved using hash.
+Question 2: Again M x N matrix.
+You have to count the total no. of cells which are either maximum or minimum or both in its row or column.
+Two different cells can have the same value. – Can be easily solved using a hash.

-For better understanding : a)If a cell has min/max value in row as well as column it’ll be counted only one and not twice.
+For better understanding: a)If a cell has min/max value in row as well as column it’ll be counted only once and not twice.

 b) assume value (3, 4) is 6 and (5, 6) is also 6 and both are min/max values in row/column, then it’ll be counted twice.